What is behind the conflict in Ethiopia?

 The escalation in hostilities has spurred a mass exodus from parts of the region, with tens of thousands of people fleeing over the border into Sudan.

 Abiy wrote on social media Monday that the Ethiopian government is prepared to “to receive and reintegrate our fellow Ethiopians fleeing to neighboring countries.”
-He vowed to guarantee their safety.
 The next day, he said Ethiopian forces will move ahead with what he described as “the final and crucial” phase of their military operation.

+On Thursday, the Ethiopian military chief accused World Health Organization Director-General Tedros Adhanom Ghebreyesus, who previously served as a minister in Ethiopia’s government as a member of the TPLF, a criminal, claiming he is helping to arm the Tigrayan fighters.
+He did not offer evidence of his claims.

+“I am on only one side and that is the side of peace,” Tedros said in a statement Thursday.

 Why is this happening now?